Current Families - Relocation, Re-Enrollment, and Residency Verification

 Should a question arise concerning any student’s residency in the Town of Brookline while attending the PSB, the student’s residency will be subject to further inquiry and/or investigation.
 Such questions concerning residency may arise on the basis of incomplete, suspicious, or contradictory proofs of address, anonymous tips, correspondence that is returned to the Public Schools of Brookline because of an invalid or unknown address, or other grounds.

-The Office of Student Affairs may request additional documentation, may use the assistance of the Public Schools of Brookline Attendance Officer, and/or may obtain the services of police or investigative agency personnel to assist with or conduct investigations into student residency.
-The Attendance Officer and/or residency investigator(s) will report his or her findings to the Office of Student Affairs, who shall make an initial determination of residency.
+The Office of Registration and Enrollment may request additional documentation, may use the assistance of the Public Schools of Brookline Attendance Officer, and/or may obtain the services of police or investigative agency personnel to assist with or conduct investigations into student residency.
+The Attendance Officer and/or residency investigator(s) will report his or her findings to the Office of Registration and Enrollment, who shall make an initial determination of residency.